JonasLeininger/drl-tennis-collab-compet/README.md

 ## Instructions
 ### First run of the Tennis Environment and Random Behavior
 Follow the instructions in `Tennis.ipynb` to test start the environment with a random behavior episode!

+## Currently working on report
+### Solved Project
+Task solved with MADDPG Algorithm after 3203 episodes.
+Report in `Report.md` and jupyter notebook `report`.